goweiting/carneades/README.md

 Activate the python environment (you have to activate the environment everytime before you run Carneades):
 ```
 S1987654: source ailp_env/bin/activate
-# Once the environment is activate, you should see it the name of the environment beside it:
+# Once the environment is activate, you should see the name of the environment beside it:
 (ailp_env) S1987654:
 ```